Kotlin/kotlin-by-example/examples/05_stdlib/05_existential.md

 </div>

-1. Define collection of numbers.
+1. Defining a collection of numbers.
-2. Whether all elements are even.
+2. Checking whether all elements are even.
-3. Whether all elements less than `6`.
+3. Checking whether all elements are less than `6`.

 ### Function `none`

-Function `none` return `true` iff there is no element in collection matching the given predicate.
+Function `none` returns `true` if there are **no** elements that match the given predicate in the collection.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">